MartinPaulEve/django-fargate/README.md

 This is a helper utility that I have written that runs the aws CLI command in the background.

 5. Edit docker/build.sh to change the DOCKER_REGISTRY value to your registry with your account number and your region.

 You can do this using the helper script:

     python3 -m shell update-build

-6. Build and push your docker image:
+6. Build and push your docker image.

+Again, there's a script:

     ./build.sh

 7. Provision the infrastructure!

+Run:

     cd AWS
     terraform init